 In the Village of Woodstock in 1799, the Dutch settlers began meeting in homes.
 On January 3, 1805 they petitioned the denomination for an organized church and purchased land, now known as the Village Green.
 In the heart of Woodstock, they built the first church structure.
 In 1844, that building was torn down and moved to its present location.
 The church has gone to great lengths to maintain the original structure.
 The decorated tin walls and ceiling are classic to the mid-nineteenth century interior design style.
 The Life & Work Center was added to the sanctuary in 1968 to house the library, office, general meeting room and classrooms.

 Today, the church opens its building to a variety of community needs.
-Woodstock’s Good Neighbor Food Pantry, Meals on Wheels, and a variety of 12-Step Support Groups use the facilities on a regular basis.
-Many other community groups hold meetings here from time to time.
+Meals on Wheels, Children's Music Together, Topic of Cancer, Meditation Circles, and a variety of 12-Step Support Groups use the facilities on a regular basis.
+We also offer occasional concerts and movie nights in the building.

 Summary of our Basic Beliefs